zhanglab/memonet/README_chapter1.md

 - AIBStest_confusionMtx.png: heatmap of original cell type labels vs predicted labels for AIBS testing
 - maxPredictionScores-AIBStest_and_OA.csv: table of mean and median prediction.score.max for AIBS testing and OA mapping; shows calculation for all celltypes and subset for L2/3 cells

-## Choose L2/3 cutoff score of 0.2
+## Choose L2/3 cutoff score of 0.3
 Script: prediction_score_cutoff_barcodes.r
+- This script generates a barcode list for various prediction score cutoff values.
+We chose a cutoff value of 0.3, meaning any cell that was predicted to be L2/3 and has a sum of prediction scores for L2/3 IT_1, L2/3 IT_2, L2/3 IT_3 <= 0.3 will not be included in downstream analysis.

 Input: ~/Downloads/RNAseq/AIBSmapping/OA/prediction_scores.csv

-Output: ~/Downloads/RNAseq/AIBSmapping/OA/barcode_files/L23barcodes-fromAIBS_0.2.csv
+Output: ~/Downloads/RNAseq/AIBSmapping/OA/barcode_files/L23barcodes-fromAIBS_0.3.csv

 # Investigate cell type proportions